Generalization of generative model for neuronal ensemble inference method: Materials and methods

 \subsection{Bayesian inference model}

 The notation of variables in this article is based on the previous work \cite{diana2019bayesian}.
+The differences in the notation from the previous study due to the generalization of the model will be summarized later.
 Boldface is used to denote a vector or matrix variable unless otherwise specified.
 Additionally, subscript is used to denote each element in a vector or matrix variable.

 In our model, let $N$ be the number of neurons, $M$ be the number of time steps in activity measurement, and $A$ be the number of neuronal ensembles.
-The generative model in the proposed Bayesian inference method is expressed using three variables: $\bm s$ is neuronal activity; $\bm t$ is the weight of a neuron belonging to a neuronal ensemble; and $\bm \omega$ is time-series activity state of a neuronal ensemble.
-The subscripts $i$, $k$, and $\mu$ used in elementwise notation of each variable represent the label of the neuron, the label of the time step, and the label of the neuronal ensemble, respectively.
+The generative model in our proposed Bayesian inference method is expressed using three variables: $\bm s$ is neuronal activity; $\bm t$ is the weight of a neuron belonging to a neuronal ensemble; and $\bm \omega$ is time-series activity state of a neuronal ensemble.
+The variable $\bm s$ representing neuronal activity is given as input.
+Accordingly, the number of neurons $N$ and the number of time steps $M$ are determined from the input.
+In BIM and our proposed method, the number of neuronal ensembles is changed dynamically.
+Hence, inferences of ensemble structure and the number of ensembles are performed simultaneously from given activity data.
+Therefore, the number of neuronal ensembles $A$ is an estimator, which is a natural number between $1$ and $N$ for hard clustering in BIM.
+However, due to the extension of our proposed method to soft clustering, $A$ may be larger than the number of neurons $N$, and the possible value of $A$ is in the whole natural number.
+In practice, the number of ensembles is expected to be sufficiently smaller than $N$ if an appropriate ensemble structure is estimated, therefore our proposed method provides an upper bound on $A$ as a parameter.
+The estimation of $A$ will be described again in the description of the algorithm.
+Next, the subscripts $i$, $k$, and $\mu$ used in elementwise notation of each variable represent the label of the neuron, the label of the time step, and the label of the neuronal ensemble, respectively.
 Therefore, each variable represents the following.

-\begin{itemize} \item $s_{i k}$: neuronal activity of the $i$-th neuron at the $k$-th time step
+\begin{itemize} \item $s_{i k}$: neuronal activity of the $i$th neuron at the $k$th time step

-\item $t_{\mu i}$: membership weight of the $i$-th neuron to the $\mu$-th ensemble
+\item $t_{\mu i}$: membership weight of the $i$th neuron to the $\mu$th ensemble